Combat uniform: Japan

-The Japanese tried monochrome green during the 1905 conflict with Russia, but entered World War II with monochrome mustard khaki uniforms.
+Japan tried monochrome green during the 1905 conflict with Russia, but entered World War II with monochrome mustard khaki uniforms.
 Some were fitted with special loops to aid the attachment of natural vegetation.

 The Japan Self-Defense Forces did not issue a pattern until the 1980s, choosing a four-colour green-and-brown design, sometimes called "fang".
 It was succeeded in 1991 by a dot pattern close to flecktarn, while during the Gulf War a six-colour pattern similar to the United States Desert Battle Dress Uniform was used.